 Working with source control

 Importing an Mbed program from a Git hosting service to Mbed Studio clones it as a Git repository.
 Similarly, importing an Mbed program from os.mbed.com clones it as a Mercurial repository.
 If you create a blank program, you can set it up as a source-controlled repository from the command-line or with local tools.
-All Mbed programs are added to Mbed Programs in your home directory.
+All Mbed programs are added to your current workspace.

 You can manage changes to Git or Mercurial repositories from Mbed Studio as well as with the command-line or other tools.
-However there are some restrictions detailed below.
+However, there are some restrictions:

 When using Git repositories: On Windows, you must have Git version 2.11 or later installed to be able to work with private repositories.

 When using Mercurial repositories:

 Mbed Studio only supports the management of public Mercurial repositories.
 For private Mercurial repositories, use the command-line or other tools.